 Direction générale de l’Administration Fiscale Cantonale

 Contact can also be made by telephone.
 The telephone number is listed on the website of the Cantonal Tax Administration.
 Residents of the Canton of Geneva can also contact the relevant municipal office for questions regarding taxes or deadlines.
 If you want to leave the whole thing to tax experts, they can also complete your tax return.

 Tax software accepted in the canton of Geneva

 Tax software facilitates the preparation of the tax return.
 Different tax software is accepted in different cantons.
 Already since 2009, the Canton of Geneva accepts the tax software GeTax, which is available on the website of the cantonal tax administration.
 The program does not need to be installed on the computer.
 Explanations about the tax software are available on the website of the cantonal tax administration.

-If you want to save yourself the work of filing your tax return, you can hire a tax consultant and avoid making mistakes on your tax return.
+If you want to save yourself the work of filing your tax return, you can hire a tax advisor and avoid mistakes in your tax return.

 Deadlines for filing the tax return

-Different deadlines apply in the individual cantons for the submission of the tax return.
+Different cantons have different deadlines for submitting tax returns.
 In most cantons, including the canton of Geneva, the ordinary deadline for submitting the tax return is March 31.
 In the current year, the tax return is always filed for the previous year.
 Thus, the tax return for 2022 must be filed no later than March 31, 2023.